Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 265,098, 107,277 total housing units (homes and apartments), and a median house value of $236,314, St. Petersburg real estate prices are well above average cost compared to national prices.
+With 265,098 people, 107,277 houses or apartments, and a median cost of homes of $236,314, St. Petersburg real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in St. Petersburg, accounting for 56.25% of the city's housing units.
 Other types of housing that are prevalent in St. Petersburg include large apartment complexes or high rise apartments ( 30.51%), duplexes, homes converted to apartments or other small apartment buildings ( 7.47%), and a few mobile homes or trailers ( 3.17%).

 People in St. Petersburg primarily live in small (one, two or no bedroom) single-family detached homes.
 St. Petersburg has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 St. Petersburg's housing was primarily built during this period, from the '40s through the '60s.
 A full 45.30% of the city's housing hails from this era.
 Other housing ages represented in St. Petersburg include homes built between 1970-1999 ( 36.52%) and housing constructed before 1939 ( 10.10%).
 There's also some housing in St. Petersburg built between 2000 and later ( 8.08%).